Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties

-{\bf Structure of the paper.} In Section \ref{sec:HKgenerality}, we recall some basic notions on hyper-K\"ahler varieties over a field of characteristic zero, including the ($\widehat{\ZZ}$-)Beauville--Bogomolov form, deformation types, polarization in families, (birational) automorphisms, wall divisors, (birational) ample cones, etc. In Section \ref{sec:ShafarevichSets}, we introduce various Shafarevich conditions and the corresponding Shafarevich sets.
-In Section \ref{sec:ModuliHK}, we define the moduli stacks/spaces of (oriented) polarized hyper-K\"ahler varieties (with level structures).
-In Section \ref{sec:ArithPerMap}, we first follow Bindt \cite{BindtThesis} to study the period map from the moduli spaces of hyper-K\"ahler varieties to Shimura varieties of orthogonal type, and then develop a uniform Kuga--Satake construction generalizing She \cite{Sh17}.
+{\bf Structure of the paper.} In Section \ref{sec:HKgenerality}, we recall some basic notions on hyper-Kähler varieties over a field of characteristic zero, including the ($\widehat{\ZZ}$-)Beauville--Bogomolov form, deformation types, polarization in families, (birational) automorphisms, wall divisors, (birational) ample cones, etc. In Section \ref{sec:ShafarevichSets}, we introduce various Shafarevich conditions and the corresponding Shafarevich sets.
+In Section \ref{sec:ModuliHK}, we define the moduli stacks/spaces of (oriented) polarized hyper-Kähler varieties (with level structures).
+In Section \ref{sec:ArithPerMap}, we first follow Bindt \cite{BindtThesis} to study the period map from the moduli spaces of hyper-Kähler varieties to Shimura varieties of orthogonal type, and then develop a uniform Kuga--Satake construction generalizing She \cite{Sh17}.
 In Section \ref{sectionMatsusakaMumford}, we show the finiteness of twists with smooth reductions.
 In Section \ref{sec:FinitnessResults}, we prove the unpolarized Shafarevich conjecture (Theorem \ref{mainthm}).
 In Section \ref{sectionremcoh}, we establish a cohomological version of the unpolarized Shafarevich conjecture (Theorem \ref{mainthm-cohom}).
-In Section \ref{sec:FiniteCM}, we show the finiteness of CM type hyper-K\"ahler varieties (Theorem \ref{mainthm3}) and deduce Corollary \ref{CorBr}.
+In Section \ref{sec:FiniteCM}, we show the finiteness of CM type hyper-Kähler varieties (Theorem \ref{mainthm3}) and deduce Corollary \ref{CorBr}.
 In Appendix \ref{appendixMatsusakaMumford}, we provide a generalization to the setting of algebraic spaces of Matsusaka--Mumford's theorem on specializations of birational maps.